I know people who believe artists are born, not made, and in the case of Laura Robertson that may well be true.

 Laura likes to dabble in a variety of mediums, with lino printing a particular favourite, “because I can create images that are bold, bright and dynamic.
 I like the expressive marks, the textures and the fact that every print is different.”

 She also relishes painting with acrylics and oils.
 “I had my self-portrait in the Nation Portrait Gallery as part of the BP Portrait Award 2013!
 I still love drawing in pencil and pen and ink.”

 The ideas remain the driving force.
 “I enjoy translating my imaginary world onto paper.
 Ideas come first, then I choose the medium to suit.”

 Find Laura’s work in Bristol at Blaze and Room 212, as well as at Fish Out Of Water Gallery in Wotton-under-Edge and Tilly’s Vintage Treasures in Backwell.
-She’s also online at facebook.com/laurasartgallery, at www.laurarobertsonartist.co.uk, and on Etsy and Ebay, and look out for her work appearing in the background of your favourite TV shows.
+She’s also online at www.laurarobertsonartist.co.uk, and on Etsy and Ebay.
+Look out for her work appearing in the background of your favourite TV shows.

 Know an artist you’d like to see showcased on SkyLightRain.com?
 Give me a shout at judy(at)socketcreative.com.